Regilios/Java_Pet/README.md

 # University pet-project

-Updating the project with a service layer
+Updating the project with a service layer and web

 Current updates: